Energiz3r/fronius-widget-react/README.md

 ![screenshot](https://i.imgur.com/YeVx7GX.png)

-Built from scratch in react (with the exception of icons stolen from the FroniusWeb site), froinus-widget-react is a clone of the 'Current Power' widget from Fronius web.
+Built from scratch in react on Vite and Vanilla Extract (with the exception of SVGs stolen from the FroniusWeb site), froinus-widget-react is a clone of the 'Current Power' widget from Fronius web.
 This, however, displays full screen / semi-responsively, responds instantly to changes in readings as it connects to your inverter's API directly over LAN or WiFi, and can be embedded in other react projects with ease.

-This could be theoretically used with any brand of inverter's API.
-Editing `/src/utils/fetch-solar.js` to suit should be simple enough.
+This could be theoretically used with any brand of inverter's API by editing `/src/utils/fetch-solar.js` to suit that inverter's endpoint.

 ## Getting Started

 - clone the repo
-- edit `APIurl` and `webPort` in `server.js` as needed to suit your setup
+- edit the `inverterUrl` and `webPort` (and `publicFilesDir` if built files are moved from the current repo folder structure) consts in `server.js` to suit your inverter and desired server config
 - install NodeJS
 - navigate to `fronius-widget-react/server`
 - run `npm install`
 - start server with `node server.js`
-- if altering the front end code, use `npm run build`
+- if altering the front end code, use `npm run build` or `npm run dev` per the `package.json` scripts for Vite

 Note: if using `npm start` to run the webpack dev server, CORS will prevent fetching from the API, even for a localhost server - if the port is different the browser treats it as a different domain

-## API data structure
+## Example Fronius API data structure

 `http://<inverter IP address>/solar_api/v1/GetPowerFlowRealtimeData.fcgi`